Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.polish.txt

 -New optional component "Captain Corwin Is in the Palace": Places Corwin into palace ground floor with no notable content.
 -Added line to Hafiz so it doesn't sound like Sarevok is still alive if he's dead.
 -Main component: all unsolved journal titles will be closed.
+-Main component: Dilos and Benjy in FF headquarters should have a line if talked to after Sarevok's death.
+-Main component: companions will give farewell speech upon transition to BGII.
--Main component (EET): direct transition to BGII happens (skip SoD) via the end cutscene in the wilderness (like in the original).
+-Main component (EET): direct transition to BGII (skip SoD) happens via the end cutscene in the wilderness (like in the original).
+-More Flavor to Hero of Baldur's Gate: PC's bed in BG1 will have option to rest full night or until a certain hour of the day.
 -cutsom cres other than dukes will be removed in SoD / BGII (for compatibility with mods that reopen the areas).

 Version 8: